plexguide/Sonarr-Hunter/README.md

 ---

 This script helps automate the tedious process of finding missing episodes and quality upgrades in your TV collection, running quietly in the background while respecting your indexers' rate limits.

+---

+Thanks to

+[IntensiveCareCub((https://www.reddit.com/user/IntensiveCareCub/)) for the Hunter to Huntarr idea!